Saturday, November 15, 2025

 This is a live Zoom meeting.
-Carolyn will share her materials in a slide show.
+The presenters will share their materials in a slide show.

 Questions and answers will be managed via Chat and/or live Q&A.